 Letters From The Faroes

 AIMEE IS HERE!

-Aimee, released November 6, will be on my forthcoming album State of the Land, which will see the light of day March 19, 2021.
+Aimee, released November 6, will be on my forthcoming album State of the Land, which will be released May 7, 2021.
 It’s been an extra special journey, since I was privileged to have the legendary Geoff Emerick engineer this labour of love.
 Here’s a photo of us at LAFX Studios in Los Angeles in March of 2018.
 Geoff & Me

 LENA IS ARTIST OF THE WEEK ON BBC RADIO ULSTER!